 Gold-bearing quartz veins occur in 57 of the 64 holes over core intervals ranging from 0.1m up to 9.7 m.
 Visible gold was noted in 8 holes MG1201, MG1211, MG1221, MG1224, MG1225, MG1226, MG1352 and MG1363.
 Grades range up to 121.00 g/t gold over 0.31 m and 22.97 g/t gold over 1.9m.

-Other targets include Zone 9 where a series of trenches have unearthed a swarm of crosscutting quartz veins located 700 m south of the Maisie Zone.
+Other targets include Zone 9 where a series of trenches have unearthed a swarm of crosscutting quartz veins located 700 m south of the Maisie Zone shown on the map to the right.
 These veins are mineralized with minor limonite, goethite, hematite and pyrite similar to accessory minerals in the Maisie vein and range up to 1.2 m in thickness.
+Trench Men12-11 uncovered quartz boulders with visible gold 2500 m east of the Maisie zone.
+These boulders are similar to the Maisie vein and the Company plans additional work to find their source.

 The 3 green stars near the left side of the map represent skarn deposits drilled by previous workers in exploration programs dating back to 1965.
 The 3 zones have been tested by approximately 27 diamond drill holes for a total of 4850 m.
 The most significant intercept was 0.57% copper over 17.5 m drilled in 1973.
 Reported higher grade intercepts include 2.20% copper + 1.88 opt silver over 0.76 m and 8.86% copper + 4.15 opt silver over 0.6 m.

-The photo below is a hand specimen of gold-bearing quartz from the Maisie zone with a close-up to the right showing visible gold.
+The photo below is a hand specimen of gold-bearing quartz from the Maisie discovery boulders with a close-up to the right showing visible gold.
 The photos are by Gary Tozer of Miramichi, NB.

 |- Nash Creek|